[Histonet] Re: Histonet Digest, Vol 40, Issue 19

 during research under Dr. R.R.
 Schellenberg at the UBC Pulmonary

 Research Laboratory, is a modification of A.J.P.
-Scientific*s (1)
+Scientific*s (1) method

-are based on guinea pig (Cam-Hartley) airway tissue fixed with
+based on guinea pig (Cam-Hartley) airway tissue fixed with

 glutaraldehyde (2.5% in 0.1 M Sodium Cacodylate buffer), embedded in